boldandbrad/dotfiles/README.md

 ## Maintenance

-Any local dotfile modifications can be easily pushed github at any time with 'git'.
+Any local dotfile modifications can be easily pushed to github at any time with `git`.
 This ensures that updates are backed-up and can be pulled from other devices.

 For a more seamless experience, consider scheduling these